The Gunny Sack

 In addition to the sugar cookie ingredients, you’ll also need a few decorations to put on the cookies to complete the look!

-• Pumpkin Sugar Cookies: The soft caramels are used for the stems on the pumpkin sugar cookies and the green candy melts are used to make the vines.
+• Pumpkin Sugar Cookies: The soft caramels are used for the stems on the pumpkin sugar cookies, and the green candy melts are used to make the vines.

-• Witch Hats Cookies: Orange candy melts and the Hershey’s kisses are used to decorate the witch’s hats.
+• Witch Hats Cookies: Orange candy melts and Hershey’s kisses are used to decorate the witch’s hats.

 • Frankenstein Cookies: You’ll also use eyeball sprinkles for the Frankenstein cookies as well as mini Reese’s Peanut Butter Cups and melted chocolate chips.